tensorflow/tensorflow/SECURITY.md

 ## Running a TensorFlow server

-TensorFlow is a platform for distributed computing, and as such there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
+TensorFlow is a platform for distributed computing, and as such, there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
 It is not built for use in an untrusted network.**

 For performance reasons, the default TensorFlow server does not include any authorization protocol and sends messages unencrypted.
-It accepts connections from anywhere, and executes the graphs it is sent without performing any checks.
+It accepts connections from anywhere and executes the graphs it is sent without performing any checks.
 Therefore, if you run a `tf.train.Server` in your network, anybody with access to the network can execute what you should consider arbitrary code with the privileges of the process running the `tf.train.Server`.